21 Casual Spots For A Glass Of Wine In London

 Provisions comes from the P. Franco school of wine shops and bars.
 Meaning, you’ll lean, stand, or perch, on the big central table, drinking funky wines and having a chat (or listening in to the juicy chat across the table).
 This Holloway Road spot often has a lot of things on the go, both bottles and cheese-wise, and the staff are as unpretentious as they are knowledgeable, so it’s a great place to try a few new things, be it day or night.

-Across the road from The Mountgrove Bothy is Top Cuvée, a small plates restaurant that’s best used as a wine bar.
-It’s big and airy, and perfect for a pre or post dinner glass/bottle of something.
+Top Cuvée is a small plates restaurant in Highbury that’s best used as a wine bar.
+It’s big and airy, and perfect for a pre or post-dinner glass/bottle of something.
 The list is all natural and works well with the menu’s more snackable bits, like burrata, terrine, or carpaccio.
 And although the food isn’t anything to shout about, it’s the kind spot every neighbourhood would be glad to have.

 Authentique in Tufnell Park is a Francophone wine shop and bar that’s a perfect spot for a glass of something before moving on elsewhere.
 The regional wines on offer change periodically, and although wines by the glass are a little expensive, it’s a very good place for a couple of drinks.
 There is a small plates menu with things like tartiflette, but you should use it for the bar where you can get a glass of something red and some cheese which will come with probably the best baguette you’ve eaten in London.